 And cases aren’t just mounting in the UK.
 Huge court cases have been taking place across the world.
-In Australia, the Australian Pelvic Mesh Support Group caught the world’s media’s attention after they released a series of statements from women, expressing their outrage over how they have been treated by doctors regarding their complaints.
+In Australia, the Australian Pelvic Mesh Support Group caught the media’s attention across the globe after they released a series of statements from women, expressing their outrage over how they have been treated by doctors regarding their complaints.

 According to The Guardian, emails between French gynaecologists discussing their cases revealed a common attitude that anal intercourse is a viable alternative to vaginal sex for women in this awful situation.

 One doctor wrote, ‘It is no less true that sodomy could be a good alternative!’